damncabbage/deadname.id.au/_posts/2017-01-11-effective-types-type-wrappers-with-flow.markdown

 }
 ```

 We have a function that produces `Email`.
-What if, to make an `Email`, we had to put the input through the `validateEmail` function?
+What if, to make an `Email`, we had to put the input through this `validateEmail` function?

 ```ts
 // ----- email.js -----